Thelymitra venosa: Taxonomy and naming

 Thelymitra venosa was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (venosa) is derived from a Latin word meaning "veiny".

 Distribution and habitat

-The large veined sun orchid grows with low shrubs, sedges, and mosses on sandstone rock ledges in the Blue Mountains and nearby coastal areas.
+Lrge veined sun orchid grows with low shrubs, sedges, and mosses on sandstone rock ledges in the Blue Mountains and nearby coastal areas.